WyriHaximus/php-fake-php-version/README.md

 ## Available constants ##

-* `WyriHaximus\FakePHPVersion\FUTURE` - Version in the next mayor version of PHP e.g. 8.98.9001
+* `WyriHaximus\FakePHPVersion\Versions::FUTURE` - Version in the next mayor version of PHP e.g. 8.98.9001
-* `WyriHaximus\FakePHPVersion\CURRENT` - Version in the current mayor version of PHP e.g. 7.133.666
+* `WyriHaximus\FakePHPVersion\Versions::CURRENT` - Version in the current mayor version of PHP e.g. 7.133.666
-* `WyriHaximus\FakePHPVersion\ACTUAL` - Actual current version of PHP
+* `WyriHaximus\FakePHPVersion\Versions::ACTUAL` - Actual current version of PHP

+The `WyriHaximus\FakePHPVersion\FUTURE`, `WyriHaximus\FakePHPVersion\Versions::CURRENT`, and
+`WyriHaximus\FakePHPVersion\Versions::ACTUAL` constants are still available but deprecated. v2 will drop them and be `Versions` class only.

 ## License ##